sghael/speedy_c2dm/README.markdown

 An Android device running 2.2 or newer, its registration token, and a Google account registered for c2dm.

+Also, make sure 'net/http' is available:

+    require "net/http"

 ##Compatibility

 Speedy_C2DM will work with Rails 3.x & Ruby 1.9x.
 It has not been tested on previous versions or Rails or Ruby, and may or may not work with those versions.